sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 **Are Premier League clubs generating value for money from their transfer spending?**

 ## Objectives
+### Business Objectives
+- Investigate the relationship between Premier League transfer spending and league performance.
+- Develop a custom metric used to interpret Transfer Value Efficiency .
+- Identify clubs that outperformed or underperformed relative to their investment.

+### Learning Objectives
+- Build my first end-to-end business analytics project by applying recently developed SQL skills to a real-world scenario, using a topic of personal interest to strengthen both technical and analytical skills.
+- Develop practical experience in Power BI, DAX, data modelling and dashboard design.
+- Strengthen my ability to communicate insights through effective data storytelling.

 ## Methodology
+The project followed an end-to-end business analytics workflow:

+### 1. Data Collection
+- Collected Premier League fixture results for the 2023/24–2025/26 seasons.
+- Manually compiled player transfer data from Transfermarkt into an excel sheet.

+### 2. Data Preparation
+- Imported the datasets into **Microsoft SQL Server**.
+- Cleaned and standardised the data to ensure consistency across seasons.
+- Created SQL queries to calculate league statistics and aggregate transfer spending by club and season.

+### 3. Data Modelling
+- Imported the transformed datasets into **Power BI**.
+- Built a relational data model linking league performance and transfer data.
+- Developed DAX measures to calculate KPIs, rankings and the custom **Transfer Value Efficiency** metric.

+### 4. Dashboard Development
+- Designed an interactive dashboard featuring KPI cards, dynamic visualisations, report-page tooltips and conditional formatting.
+- Used case studies to investigate notable club-seasons and communicate analytical insights.

+## Data Sources
+The project combines data from multiple publicly available sources:

+- **Football-Data.co.uk** – Premier League fixture results and league standings (2023/24–2025/26).
+- **Transfermarkt** – Player transfer activity, transfer spending and transfer income.

+### Data Assumptions
+- Transfer fees marked as "?" were treated as NULL.
+- Players marked as "Without Club" and were treated as €0.
+- Loan transfers were excluded.
+- Only Premier League matches were included when calculating league points.

 ## Transfer Value Efficiency Metric
 Traditional transfer analysis often focuses on total spending, but this doesn't indicate whether a club spent its money effectively.